-Teacher Enrichment Extensions for Lessons with Book B
+Teacher Enrichment Extensions for lessons with Book B

-- 1. Have the student look at the vocabulary section and write his/her own sentence using one or all of the words.
-Another activity is to ask, "Who wants to find the vocabulary in the story and write down the page number and definition?" - 2.
-Homophone Charades- after the children find the homophones in the book and are familiar with them, divide the class into two groups for homophone charades.
-Have one team act out the word and the other team write the word on a dry erase board.
+- 1. Have the student look at the vocabulary section and write their own sentence using one or all of the words.
+Another activity to ask them, "Who wants to find the vocabulary in the story and write down the page number and definition?" - 2.
+Homophone charades- after the kids find the homophones in the book and are familiar with them divide the class into two groups for homophone charades.
 They must spell the word correctly on a whiteboard to win the point.
-As an extension, the students can write the homophone and draw a picture in their journal. - 3.
+As a follow-up the students can write the homophone and draw a picture in their journal. - 3.
 Make a chart and divide it into two to eight columns.
 Label each column with a part of speech.
 Then find the parts of speech in the story and write them in the proper column.
-Have the students share their findings with the class.
-This is a good partner activity. - 4.
+Have the students share their findings with the class. - 4.
 Sentence starters with a partner, begin your own creative sentence with each one of the eight parts of speech.
 Use comedy or action in your new sentence. - 5.
-Write a paragraph and retell the story with a beginning middle and end.
-This helps students with sequencing.
-You need a topic sentence, three supporting detail sentences, and a closing sentence from the story.
-Teachers may want to do this writing assignment with three students.
-One child writes the topic sentence.
-One child writes the detail sentences and one child writes the closing. - 6.
+Write a paragraph.
+What you would wish for if you had found Byaku Ban?
+You need a topic sentence, three supporting detail sentences, and a closing sentence from the story. - 6.
 Create a diorama of a favorite scene from the book. - 7.
-Build a sculpture with newspaper and masking tape of a favorite character from the story. - 8.
+Build a sculpture with newspaper and masking tape of a favorite cat character. - 8.
 Reading comprehension: make stick puppets for each character and retell the story.
-Help the student "make the movie" in their head.
-Have the child recreate the story with their puppets, allow them to embilish and create new plot twists or endings.